-The Quality, Safety, and Comparative Effectiveness Research Training (QSCERT) Program
+The Quality, Safety, and Comparative Effectiveness Research Training (QSCERT-PC) Program

 National Research Service Award (NRSA) has announced a cooperative agreement to be given to co-PIs Patrick Romano and Jeffrey Hoch entitled, “Quality, Safety, and Comparative Effectiveness Research Training in Primary Care (QSCERT-PC) program”